moddio/moddio-docs/using-scripts/entity-types/unit.md

 When you select `Add new state`, a window will appear where you can set the details for the state.
 Options are provided for the state's name, animation and body.

 ![Right after clicking "Add New State"](img/unit/add_new_state.png)

-**There are also options for particles and sound.
-These are not working -editor note**

 As with selecting an existing state, creation of a new state will direct you back to the properties window for the unit type and you will be able to see the new option alongside the rest of this unit type's states.